St Mellons: Roads

-Main roads have a 30 mph speed limit, except for a section of Newport Road which is 40 mph.
-There are no permanent speed cameras and very few speed bumps, pedestrian crossings or traffic lights.
-A number of road-related deaths in recent years has led to residents campaigning that these traffic calming measures be implemented before more lives are lost.
+All main roads and side streets in St. Mellons have a 20mph speed limit, with the exception of the A48 and Cypress Drive, where some sections have a 30mph limit.
+There are no permanent speed cameras anywhere in the estate.
+In 2007, a number of road-related deaths led to residents campaigning that traffic calming measures be implemented before more lives are lost.
 In late 2008, Cardiff Council began implementing new traffic calming measures outside the primary schools, including zebra crossings and speed bumps.
+These measures are now commonplace across St. Mellons.

 The area is located next to Junction 29a of the A48 (M)/Eastern Avenue Junction, where the A48 continues eastbound through Coedkernew and the A48(M) rejoins the M4.

 Proposed M4 relief road

 Plans are in place to utilise the area's motorway links by creating a new dual carriageway.
 The St Mellons / Wentloog Link road would become part of the Cardiff Ring Road, crossing the railway line to serve the existing freight terminal and industrial land built on the Wentloog Levels.

-The plans, however, are not without objection from local residents who fear their health, safety and the value of their homes will all be affected.
-The road is set to be built in low-lying marsh land, which is a designated Site of Special Scientific Interest (SSSI).
+The plans, however, are not without objection from local residents who fear their health, safety and the value of their homes will be affected.
+The road is planned to be built in low-lying marsh land, which is a designated Site of Special Scientific Interest (SSSI).